Things to Do at University: The Student Bucket List

 Establish good academic habits

-First year grades often don't count towards your final degree β but the habits you form do.
+First year grades often do not count towards your final degree, but the habits you form do.
 Students who build good note-taking and attendance routines in year one rarely abandon them.

 Attend one careers fair.
 Get your CV reviewed once.
 Have one conversation with someone doing a job you might want.
-None of this commits you to anything β it just means year two applications don't start from zero.
+This means year two applications do not start from zero.

 Go deeper in the things you love

-Take a leadership role in a society you've been a member of.
+Take a leadership role in a society you have been a member of.
 Apply for the internship you researched in year one.
-Pick the modules you're most excited by.
+Pick the modules you are most excited by.
 Second year is when breadth becomes depth.

 Plan your big summer